Bell Beaker culture (English Wikipedia)

 kulturerbe.niedersachsen.de

-• "Gold lunula from Schulenburg". this crescent-shaped golden necklace from the beginning of the third millennium BC is extremely rare evidence of contact between early Bronze Age elites in Central Europe and the British Isles, as it is possible that the find was imported from Ireland at the time.
+• "Gold lunula from Schulenburg". this crescent-shaped golden necklace from the beginning of the third millennium BC is extremely rare evidence of contact between early Bronze Age elites in Central Europe, Great Britain and Ireland, as it is possible that the find was imported from Ireland at the time.
 To date, 69 golden lunulae (Latin lunula = small moon), as the necklace is also called because of its shape, have been found in Ireland alone.
-The Schulenburg gold jewelry consists of almost pure gold, which was probably driven into a thin sheet by hammering a gold rod, then ground and finally polished.
-The striking similarity to the crescent moon indicates a corresponding symbolic meaning of this gold jewelry.
+The Schulenburg gold jewellery consists of almost pure gold, which was probably driven into a thin sheet by hammering a gold rod, then ground and finally polished.
+The striking similarity to the crescent moon indicates a corresponding symbolic meaning of this gold jewellery.

 nih.gov